QEDeD/camerarawpreviews/README.md

 Note on timezone: The devcontainer inherits the host timezone automatically (TZ env + /etc/localtime and /etc/timezone mounts).
 If TZ is not set by the host, the shell auto-detects from /etc/localtime.
 To override, export TZ (e.g., `export TZ=Europe/Berlin`).

+Container runtime requirement: For container-based tests you need a container runtime on the host (Docker or Podman).
+Most Make targets accept overriding the runtime via `DOCKER=podman`.

 Container test path (recommended):
 - Rebuild/open the devcontainer to ensure Docker-in-Docker is active.
-- Start Nextcloud container: `make run-nc-container`
+- Start Nextcloud container: `make run-nc-container` (or `DOCKER=podman make run-nc-container`)
 - Run full tests inside container: `make tests`
 - Integration-only: `make integration-docker`